hyperledger/indy-node/docs/source/requests.md

             Unique ID number of the request with transaction.

         - `digest` (SHA256 hex digest string):
-            SHA256 hash hex digest of the all fields in the initial requests (including signatures)
+            SHA256 hash hex digest of all fields in the initial requests (including signatures)

         - `payloadDigest` (SHA256 hex digest string):
             SHA256 hash hex digest of the payload fields in the initial requests, that is all fields excluding signatures and plugins-added ones